PsychNeuro/ed1/book/glossary.md

 #### nativism
 is the idea that a significant amount of our knowledge is built into our brains from birth, presumably through the genetic code.
 It is the opposite of +empiricism.

+#### neoteny
+is a trend toward delaying maturation and preservation of childlike features, evident in the extremely protracted period of human development compared to most other animals.
+Notably, Baby Yoda (Grogu) in the Mandalorian Star Wars show has an even more protracted period of development, associated with his even greater overall intelligence.

 #### neural network
 refers to an artificial, simplified version of the actual networks of neurons in the brain, used in current +AI models to enable devices to understand human speech, and recognize objects in real images, among many other accomplishments.